 What about if a stock loses value?
 You must resist the temptation to sell and assess the stock’s potential.
 If it’s still a strong investment, a dip in price is an opportunity to buy – at the least, you should hold on to your current investment.
 Always trust your judgment, not your emotions.

-When to Sell – The 7 Signs Its Time to Sell Stocks
+The 7 Signs Its Time to Sell Stocks

 There are several obvious signs when it’s time to sell an investment.
 In many cases, just one of these signs should be enough for you to hit the sell button: